aarongilly/notes/content/Perfection is Dangerous.md

   - happiness
   - philosophy
 ---
-**Is a dangerous and sometimes harmful concept.**
+**Perfection is a dangerous and sometimes harmful concept.**

-Perfection is a rare thing.
+Perfection doesn’t exist in reality.
 Perfection of self, perfection in any performance is an impossible task.
-Being unsatisfied with anything less than perfect is a dangerous game to place.
+Being unsatisfied with anything less than perfect is a dangerous game to play.
 You can harm your self-worth and happiness by expecting the unreasonable.

 > **Things that exist have flaws.**
 *- Joseph Fink and Jeffrey Cranor on their "Start With This" podcast*
->

 ---
 ### Source
 - [[The Bullet Journal Method]]